TheoHUETQC/passworld-generator/README.md

 ## 📦 Versioning

-The naming follows this logic:
+Naming format:

-- generateur_mdp23-2.exe
+- ``generateur_mdp23-2.exe``

     - Generates 23-character passwords
     - Version 2 of the app

-Future versions (with different lengths or improvements) will follow this convention.
+Future updates will follow the same convention.

 ---

 ## 🤝 Contributions & Ideas

-Feel free to:
+Ideas, feedback, bugs — feel free to:

 - Suggest features
 - Report issues
 - Submit pull requests

+Let's make password management easier for everyone!

 ---

 ## 🔐 Your Passwords Stay Yours

-No network connection is required.

-No password is stored anywhere.

-Everything happens locally, and deterministically.
+BrewKey:

+- Requires no internet connection

+- Does not save any password

+- Never leaks your data

+Your security, under your control.

 ---

-## 🚀 Stay secure, stay simple!
+## 🚀  Brew smarter.
+Stay safer !